gramineproject/gramine/Documentation/quickstart.rst

       make
       graphene-direct helloworld

 #.
-For more complex examples, see :file:`Examples` directory.
+For more complex examples, see :file:`CI-Examples` directory.

 Quick start with SGX support
 -------------------------------